mikejonestechno/bitburner-scripts/docs/02gameplay.md

 ## About The Code

 The function `scanNetwork()` completes a full depth scan in around 3 milliseconds or less.
-The function only uses the `ns.scan()` method so it consumes 0.2 GB RAM when run.
+The function only uses the `ns.scan()` method that consumes 0.2 GB RAM when run.

 The log output shows the depth-first search traversal, pushing newly discovered servers on to the stack as it finds them, and then popping each one off the stack in turn until it hits max depth.